dart-lang/site-www/src/_guides/libraries/writing-package-pages.md

 If your package looks promising, users might want to test your package.
-Include a "Get started" or "Usage" section that has at least one code sample that users can easily understand — and, ideally, that they can copy and paste into their project.
+Include a "Get started" or "Usage" section that has at least one code sample that users can easily understand—and, ideally, that they can copy and paste into their project.
 It’s even better if you can provide more examples with more details to help users to understand your package.